-I work for the the Bergen Record newspaper.
-At the time, our offices were in a five-story building in Hackensack, NJ, five miles from New York City.
+I worked for the the Bergen Record newspaper at the time.
+Our offices were in a five-story building in Hackensack, NJ, five miles from New York City.
 I happened to be in the office early that day preparing for a meeting when an editor came running into the photo department saying a plane had hit the World Trade Center.

 Immediately I knew that was no accident.
 Living in this area all my life, I just knew that didn't happen by chance.
 I ran over to the window, looked across the Meadowlands towards lower Manhattan, and saw a tremendous amount of smoke coming from the North Tower.

 I ran down to my car and started driving towards the Lincoln Tunnel, heading towards New York City.
 It was crazy.
 I was listening to the live reports on the radio, and as I'm driving down the NJ Turnpike, I heard that a second plane hit.
 I'm thinking, "Holy Shit!"

 The bridges and tunnels into the city were now shut down, so I continued driving south towards Jersey City.
 I must have been doing 90 mph at this point.
 I make it to Exchange Place, a financial district with tall buildings and a bustling downtown located on the Jersey City riverfront.
 As the crow flies it's maybe a half a mile from the World Trade, just across the Hudson River.
 It's also a ferry port for commuters.
 Short of getting into NY, it was about the best location for shooting what was happening.